Aging & Health A to Z

 Monoclonal Antibody Treatment

-Tell your healthcare team if you have side effects from treatment, since many can be reduced or managed.
+Tell your healthcare team if you have side effects from treatment, since many of them can be reduced or managed.

-After treatment, your healthcare professional will set up a schedule for check-ups.
+After treatment, your healthcare provider will set up a schedule for check-ups.
 Make sure you go to all appointments.
 Keep track of your recovery so you can report on your progress.

 Posted: March 2012